 Students should not come to school if they are experiencing any of the conditions mentioned below.
+For each condition marked with "", see #6 for additional details.
 If at school, students will be sent home from school for the following reasons:

 - 1. Temperature of 100.4 or over.
-Students must be fever-free for 24 hours without the aid of fever-reducing medication such as Tylenol/Ibuprofen before returning to school. - 2.
+Students must be fever-free for 24 hours without the aid of fever-reducing medication such as Tylenol/Ibuprofen before returning to school.
+See #6. - 2.
 Temperature of 96.5 or lower. - 3.
 Lice (pediculosis) Students will be sent home if live bugs are found.
-If a student has nits, he/she may remain at school for the day, but should be treated before returning to school.
+If a student has nits, he/she may remain at school for the day but should be treated before returning to school.
 According to New Albany-Floyd County School Board Policy, classroom head checks will not be done. - 4.
 Vomiting.
-Student must be free of vomiting for 24 hours before returning to school. - 5.
+Student must be free of vomiting for 24 hours before returning to school unless documentation has been provided to indicate an underlying, non-contagious cause.
+See #6. - 5.
 Diarrhea.
-Student must be free of diarrhea for 24 hours before returning to school.
+Student must be free of diarrhea for 24 hours before returning to school unless documentation has been provided to indicate an underlying, non-contagious cause.
+See #6.